 - Applicants must have a close tie to the Church, such as being in a part-member family or learning about the Church.

 - Applicants must meet all other PathwayConnect admission requirements (see 2.2 Admissions Requirements).

 - Each site should not exceed 20 percent non-member enrollment.

-- In the future, students who are not Church members will pay 25 percent more tuition.
-(In the meantime, non-member students who begin PathwayConnect will pay the standard tuition rate.)
+- Students who are not Church members will pay 25 percent more for tuition.

 Applicants with certain types of criminal history may be excluded from participating in PathwayConnect.
 Crimes that are violent and/or sexual in nature may require the submission of formal court documentation indicating that all conditions of city, county, state, federal, or international legal requirements and court obligations have been completed.